Social Justice Rooted in

 • We will strive to enhance diversity among faculty and staff through purpose-driven employee recruitment while supporting the professional growth of those who aspire to leadership.

-Ongoing Education Initiatives
+Social Justice Education Initiatives

 Training and Professional Development for Faculty, Staff and Leadership: